fvg98/fvg98.github.io/index.md

 I am a Senior Economist at the Central Bank of Chile.

-My research interest is in the intersection of public economics, industrial organization, and applied finance.
+I am an applied microeconomist specializing in public economics, industrial organization, and the economics of education, with a focus on the Latin American context.

 <a href="assets/files/CV_CristianSanchez.pdf" target="_blank">C.V.</a>
 email: csanchez@bcentral.cl